UnconvRS/ThermalDissociation/tcl_scripts/README.md

 #### 1. Parent Directory Path:

 This is the path to the parent directory that contains the restart cases.
-You can set this in the script on the line with set dir_ref "/path/to/parent/directory".
-Replace /path/to/parent/directory with your preferred directory path.
+You can set this in the script on the line with `set dir_ref "/path/to/parent/directory"`.
+Replace `/path/to/parent/directory` with your preferred directory path.

 #### 2. Restart Folder String Pattern:

 This is the common string pattern in the restart folders' names.
-This can be modified on the line with set dir_tmpl "rest".
+This can be modified on the line with `set dir_tmpl "rest"`.

 #### 3. First and Last Restart Cases:

 The script will read results starting from the first restart case and up to the last restart case.
-These can be set on the lines with set num_rest_folder_init 7 and set num_rest_folder_final 12.
+These can be set on the lines with `set num_rest_folder_init 7` and `set num_rest_folder_final 12`.
 Replace 7 and 12 with your preferred start and end cases.

 #### 4. LAMMPS Data File Name:

 The name of the LAMMPS data file from which to read the topological data.
-This can be modified on the line with set datafile_name "MwHydarteTime0.data".
+This can be modified on the line with `set datafile_name "MwHydarteTime0.data"`.

 #### 5. LAMMPS Trajectory File Name:

 The name of the LAMMPS trajectory file.
-This can be modified on the line with set lmp_trjfile_name "NPH_Trajectory.lammpstrj".
+This can be modified on the line with `set lmp_trjfile_name "NPH_Trajectory.lammpstrj"`.

 For example, if your parent directory is at `/home/user/restarts`, the string pattern in the restart folders is `rest`, you want to read results from restart cases `5` to `10`, your LAMMPS data file is named `my_lmpData.data`, and your LAMMPS trajectory file is named `myTrajectory.lammpstrj`, you would modify the lines as follows: